Financial Planning

 Startup businesses fall into common pitfalls with cash flow projections and forecasts because founders and CEOs aren’t necessarily focused entirely on finance.
 You know it’s important to have a firm grasp of your cash flow metrics.
 But that doesn’t mean you’re going to become an expert in generally accepted account principles (GAAP) overnight to be able to build the kind of cash flow plan a dedicated finance team would.

-Startup leaders that take a DIY approach to cash flow forecasting with an Excel template or some accounting software often stop short at the ideal scenarios for payables and receivables.
+Often, startup leaders who take a DIY approach to cash flow forecasting with an Excel template or some accounting software stop short of achieving the ideal scenarios for payables and receivables.
 Assuming cash inflows and cash outflows will follow the perfect circumstances in your head can lead to problems with budgeting and mapping out a strategic business plan.

 Your cash flow forecast has to account for more nuance than the ideal scenario includes.
 For example, what if you assume your Salesforce payments can be broken out over the course of 12 months, but, in reality, you have to pay for twelve months upfront?
 Or, what if one of your customers runs into trouble and can’t pay their invoice?
 These would be major hits to short-term cash flow management that could derail strategic plans.

-You need a more accessible way to manage and update your cash flow forecasts, so you can analyze potential issues and see how they’d impact your runway.
+You need a more accessible way to manage and update your cash flow forecasts so you can analyze potential issues and see how they impact your runway.

-Pitfall #2: Your Cash Flow Forecast Is Separate from Your Financial Models
+2. Your Cash Flow Forecast Is Separate From Your Financial Models

 You might build your SaaS financial model on the assumption that 100% of your customers will pay you on a monthly basis.
 But in reality, you may end up negotiating different terms depending on the customer.
 What if 80% of your customers pay monthly, 10% pay annually, and 10% pay upfront?
 If you adjust your cash flow forecast without also updating the financial model, you can end up with blind spots in your strategic plans.